jawooson/AI_Project_3/README.md

 ## 1. Bag of Words Model

-* It really isn't a NN structure per say, it is a feature engineering pre processing step (BoW) that is then fed into a neural net.
+* The Bag of Words (BoW) model does not do prediction.
+It is a feature engineering pre processing step that is then fed into a neural net.
 * The purpose of Bag of Words is to represent text data in a way that machine learning/AI algorithms can use.
 So, in the case for Neural Nets, BoW is meant to vectorize text data into a way that can be inputted as the input layer of a neural network.
 * This is interesting, because BoW has little to do with the neural net being used to model the data, it is simply a preprocessing step.
 The difficult part is knowing which deep learning model to use with this text data.
 Also, there are many ways to vectorize text data.
 * For BoW, we need to create a vocabulary, which is just all the unique words found in an entire corpus (collection of documents).
 This will create the vector of words/tokens.
 If the corpus contains n unique words, then the vector length will be n.
 A caveat, there are many heuristics into how we choose unique words.
 Often times we drop out words from our vocabulary that have low term frequency.
 This is because the value of n can be extremely large, so to limit the size of it we must drop some words.